hfloresr/Sandhog/docs/status.md

 The optimal policy can be obtained by solving the Bellman equation iteratively, however we would have to maintain estimates of the action-value function for all states in a $$Q$$-table.
 Since our state are a vector of screen pixels that are rescaled to an image of size $$84\times84$$ with $$4$$ consecutive images and $$256$$ gray levels, our $$Q$$-table would be $$256^{4\times84\times84}$$.

-To avoid an extremely large Q-table, we used a function approximator to approximate the Q function:
+To avoid an extremely large Q-table, we used a function approximator to approximate the $$Q$$ function:

 $$Q(s, a; \theta) \approx Q^{*}(s, a)$$

-The function approximator used in this project is non-linear deep neural network.
+In this project we used a convolution neural network as a nonlinear function approximator to estimate the action-value $$Q$$ function.
 The architecture for our neural network is as follows:

 <br>
 <p align="center">